Mission, Vision, Values & Impact

 We invest in community-driven organizations, schools and strategies that advance racial equity in education—to ensure that all Denver Public Schools students receive a high-quality education that recognizes and values individual and community strengths and cultural difference, enabling students to attain academic achievement, personal growth, and college and career success.

-Our ultimate aim is an equitable, accountable, responsive Denver Public Schools system where racism is no longer a barrier to excellent student outcomes.
+Our ultimate aim is an equitable, accountable, responsive Denver Public Schools system where race and/or income are no longer barriers to excellent student outcomes.

 Prioritizing Racial Equity